djyt/cannonball/README.md

 Cannonball - OutRun Engine
 ==========================

+CannonBall is an souped up game engine for the OutRun arcade game.
+The original 68000 and Z80 assembler code has been rewritten in C++.
+This makes it possible to make improvements suitable for modern platforms, including a higher frame-rate and widescreen support.
+It requires the original ROMs, as these contain elements including the graphics and audio data.

 * For an overview of CannonBall and its features, please read the [manual](https://github.com/djyt/cannonball/wiki).
 * [Reassembler Blog](http://reassembler.blogspot.co.uk/)
 * [Twitter](https://twitter.com/djyt)